intel/oim/README.md

 same control plane.
 This unique ID is used to route requests to the right OIM controller via the OIM registry.

+When deploying one OIM registry per cluster with unique host names inside that cluster, the host name can be used as controller ID.
+This removes the need to configure or auto-detect the controller ID on the host system and is therefore the default in the OIM CSI driver.
+More complex deployment scenarios are still possible.

 ### Security

 Eventually all communication will be protected by TLS when going over